cdmuhlb/DgView/README.md

 Distribution
 ------------

-DgView uses the
+_DgView_ uses the
 [Native Packager Plugin](http://www.scala-sbt.org/sbt-native-packager/) for SBT in order to create distributable binaries that only depend on a JVM (SBT and a full JDK are not required).
 To create such a package, run `sbt universal:package-bin`; this will create a file named `target/universal/dgview-1.0-SNAPSHOT.zip`, which can be extracted on the target system.
-Running `bin/dgview` will execute DgView.
+Running `bin/dgview` will execute _DgView_.

 Data format
 -----------

-DgView currently reads its data from an ad hoc plain-text file format.
+_DgView_ currently reads its data from an ad hoc plain-text file format.
 Domains must be composed of rectangular elements using a basis of Legendre polynomials.
 These elements may be arbitrarily scaled and shifted and need not conform to their neighbors, but they may not be rotated or otherwise have their coordinates